gavioto/eemws-core/README.md

 # README #

 **News**

-* 17-11-2014: The first draft of the user's manual is [https://bitbucket.org/smree/eemws-core/downloads/user's%20manual.pdf](https://bitbucket.org/smree/eemws-core/downloads/user's%20manual.pdf) (see Downloads section)
+* 17-11-2014: The first draft of the user's manual [is available](https://bitbucket.org/smree/eemws-core/downloads/user's%20manual.pdf) (see Downloads section)

 ----